hamzehkhazaei/Azure_Lab/README.md

 These Ubuntu VMs are the machines that you need to use to do your projects.

-**Note:** In this tutorial, you accessed a lab using the registration link you got from your educator.
-Please remember to close the RDP program when you no longer wants to work on your project so that all your cluster be shutdown after a short time.
+**Important Note:** Please remember to close the RDP program when you no longer wants to work on your project so that all your cluster be shutdown after a short time.
 This way you are not going to lose your quota while not working on your project.

-## Next steps
+## Next step

 No you can head over to the Project 1 repository to start working on your project here: [https://github.com/hamzehkhazaei/EECS4222_Project_1](https://github.com/hamzehkhazaei/EECS4222_Project_1).